top of page

 Understanding ECG Traces – A Guide for BTEC Applied Science Students

-When you study Principles and Applications of Biology I and II, one of the key topics in the cardiovascular system is the electrocardiogram, or ECG.
+When you study BTEC Applied Science Unit 1 - Principles and Applications of Biology I and II, one of the key topics in the cardiovascular system is the electrocardiogram, or ECG.
 This simple but powerful test records the electrical activity of the heart and is one of the most common diagnostic tools used in medicine today.
 What Is an ECG?
 Every time your heart beats, electrical impulses spread through the muscle tissue, making it contract in a coordinated way to pump blood.
-An ECG (electrocardiogram) dete
+A

 PM